What Are Data Structures and Algorithms?

 - Effectiveness– Each step of the algorithm should be effective and efficient enough to produce results.
 The effectiveness of an algorithm can be evaluated with the help of two important parameters-

-- Language Independent– Just like it doesn’t matter whether you bake a cake in a pressure cooker or an oven, you will eventually receive a cake as the end product.
-Similarly, algorithms should be language independent.
-In other words, the algorithm should work for all programming languages and give the same output
+- Language Independent– Algorithms should be language independent.
+In other words, the algorithm should work for all programming languages and give the same output.

 - Processing Unit- The processing unit receives these inputs and processes them as per the designed algorithm